AlcubierreWarp/Wilds-of-Osse/README.md

 It has to be the `raw.githubusercontent.com` link.
 The repository page URL with `/blob/` in it will not work.
 To load from a download instead, grab the file and use **Upload File** in the same dialog.

 Either way, 5e.tools keeps its own copy in browser storage, and that copy does not update on its own.
-After a change here, remove the old brew and load it again.
+After a change here, use the refresh button in the Homebrew Manager to load any changes to the file.

 ---